Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

 \subsection{Neural Network Architecture Search Strategies}

-Neural architecture search involves exploring a vast design space to identify high-performing configurations for a specific task while minimizing computational resources and time.
-A successful strategy must evaluate accuracy (often by training on a reduced dataset subset), estimate hardware cost (via real-world measurement or modeling), and select an appropriate search algorithm (e.g., grid search, random search, evolutionary algorithms, reinforcement learning, Bayesian optimization, or gradient-based methods) \cite{benmeziane2021comprehensive}.
-Here we briefly describe different popular NAS strategies, with an emphasis on their applicability to SNNAS, as summarized in Table \ref{nas-methods}.
+NAS involves exploring a vast design space to identify high-performing configurations for a specific task while minimizing computational resources and time.
+A successful strategy must evaluate performance (often by training on a reduced dataset subset), estimate hardware cost (via real-world measurement or modeling), and select an appropriate search algorithm (e.g., grid search, random search, evolutionary algorithms, deep reinforcement learning, Bayesian optimization, or gradient-based methods) \cite{benmeziane2021comprehensive}.
+Here we briefly describe different popular NAS strategies, with an emphasis on their applicability to SNNaS, as summarized in Table \ref{nas-methods}.